 So let’s start with the first step to getting you out of this vicious circle!

-1. A clean inbox starts with scheduling your email activities
+1. Smart inbox zero tactics start with scheduling your email activities

 What’s your inbox check interval?
 Every 5 to 10 minutes?
 Maybe a bit more or less?